Pawventures

 Soft-Sided Carriers: Best for air travel and car rides.
 They are lightweight, often airline-approved, and can squeeze under airplane seats.
 Look for carriers with mesh panels for ventilation and a sturdy bottom panel so they do not sag.

 Hard-Shell Carriers: Best for car travel and veterinary visits.
 They are more durable, easier to clean, and provide a sturdier sense of security.
-These are required by most airlines for cargo travel.
+Most airlines require these for cargo travel.

 Cat Backpacks: A newer option that has become popular with adventure cat owners.
 These allow you to carry your cat while hiking, walking through airports, or exploring cities.
 The best models feature ventilated bubble windows that let your cat see out.